daudk/ABCAutomation/README.md

  <SUB> <frm_account>_<to_account> - <frm_date> to <to_date>.xlsx
 - If a file with that name already exists in that directory, the name will be appended with _1 or _2 and so on until a name is found that has not already been taken.
 ##### Note: Currently only works for a 315 file where the source has been specified.
 Can be made to work with any type of report, please contact developer so we can tweak to your needs.

+#### Combine Excel files
+Located in Spreadsheets Module

+Can combine a folder full of excel files into 1 large file as long as all files have same header names
+Useage:
+- Clicking on the button will open file browser, simply navigate to the directory containg the files you need to merge.
+- Enter the header row, this is the row containing the header of the row.
+Again indexing starts at 1 and default value is also set to 1.
+-  Enter the number of rows you want skipped from the end of the sheet.
+This is usually done to remove any totals or other unnecessary information that may occur at the end of the sheet.
+Default is 0.
+- Output file is titled "combined_output.xlsx" and placed in same folder as the input files.

+#### Pull S21 Invoices
+Located in Under Development Module

+##### Note: This task is currently under development and should not be used by anyone.
+Downloads Invoices by searching them using Invoice Number and saves the invoice to your computer.